LordYuuma/Slapper/README.md

 Slapper Configuration:
 ------
-Slapper configuration files are by default stored in the `slapper` subfolder of your HexChat configuration folder.
-This can be changed by changing `slapper_cfg_dir` in your `addon_python.conf` to a different directory.
+Slapper configuration files are by default stored in the `slapper` subfolder of your client's configuration folder.
+For the HexChat implementation this can be changed by changing `slapper_cfg_dir` in your `addon_python.conf` to a different directory.
 The slapper configuration file has the following sections:

 * `[formatting]` consists of `target format` to make the names of targets appear bold, italic, whatever... and `and`, which is used when concatenating a list of more than one target to a comma seperated sequence, `and` and the last target.
 * `[replacements]` has key value pairs of replacements, which can be used for commands.